 How much does it cost to build a padel court in the US?

-A complete single outdoor padel court project in the US typically costs between $74,000 and $131,000.
-That includes the court system, foundation and site prep, lighting, and permits.
+A complete single outdoor padel court project in the US typically costs between $50,000 and $100,000.
+That includes the court system, foundation and site prep, lighting, and permits and varies based on your existing site conditions.
 See our complete padel court cost guide for a full breakdown by line item.